Corciuz/Corciuz/README.md

 ### Hi there!
 My name is Ozan Turp 👋

-I'm a **Game Development student at Futuregames Warsaw** with a focus on Unreal Engine 5, C++ gameplay systems, and audio integration.
+I'm a **Game Development student at Futuregames Warsaw** with a focus on Unreal Engine 5, C++ gameplay systems.

 Currently working on **[GP3 Team Project]**, a co-op game built in UE5 with FMOD audio integration.